 - 1 ½ cups slivered almonds, toasted

-Heat oven to 375 with rack set in lower-middle position; line a full sized rimmed baking sheet with parchment paper.
+Heat oven to 375 with rack set in lower-middle position; line a full sized rimmed baking sheet (also called a half sheet pan, 18-inch x 13-inch) with parchment paper.

 Grind coconut sugar to a powder in a spice grinder; add to a stand mixer fitted with the paddle attachment.
 Add flours, granulated sugar, cinnamon, and salt to stand mixer; mix on low speed just to combine, 10 seconds.
 Add cherries and mix to combine, 5 seconds.